vloevinger/WelcomeHomeRealty/README.md

 # Goal
 Create a template for a home page, contact page, and sign up page that can be reused by different uses as a starter template for their website.

-# What is the license for this project?
+# What is the license for this WelcomeHomeRealty?
-This website uses google fonts.
+This website uses Bootstrap v4.5 and google fonts.
 The rest of this project is in the public domain

 # Developer Contact Information